IanEdington/learn/data-and-algorithms/coursework.md

 This unit will introduce
 - the divide-and-conquer method.
-- Strassen’s surprising method for multiplying two square matrices
+- Strassen's surprising method for multiplying two square matrices
 - solving recurrences
 - the “master method” http://freevideolectures.com/Course/1941/Introduction-to-Algorithms/3
 - methods for analyzing recursive algorithms.